Deci-AI/super-gradients/README.md

 ## Neptune integration
 The repository provides basic integration with neptune.ai.
-To track your experiment in neptune.ai yopu have to set `neptune_logging` parameter in training params.
+To track your experiment in neptune.ai yopu have to set `neptune_logging` parameter in training hyperparams.
 Example:
 ```
+training_hyperparams:
   neptune_logging:
     name:"lotus-alligator"
     tags:["quickstart", "script"]
 ```
 Project name and API token are set based on environment variables.
 Set `NEPTUNE_PROJECT` and `NEPTUNE_API_TOKEN` accordingly or prepare your _.env_ based on _.env.template._
+`NEPTUNE_API_TOKEN` may be found in your user profile setting in neptune.ai.